aschuster3/-folio/about.md

 If you'd like to give us feedback on how terrible the show is, chat with us, or discuss the show, feel free to post on our <a href="http://reddit.com/r/Overripe" target="blank">subreddit</a>.

-Link to your social media connections, too.
-This theme is set up to use <a href="http://fortawesome.github.io/Font-Awesome/" target="blank">Font Awesome icons</a>, like the ones below.
-Add your facebook, twitter, linkedin, or just disable all of them.

 <br/>
 <hr/>